Did you ever wonder how hackers hack email passwords? Or ever found yourself in dire need to know about how to hack into someone’s email account?

-Phishing is a criminal process of attempting to steal sensitive information such as usernames, passwords, credit card details by disguising as a trustworthy website.
-It is one of the most widely used social engineering technique to hack email just because it is easy and affordable to execute.
+Phishing is a criminal process of attempting to steal sensitive information such as usernames, passwords, credit card details by disguising it as a trustworthy website.
+It is one of the most widely used social engineering techniques to hack email just because it is easy and affordable to execute.

-This can be the simplest way of tricking someone into giving you their login details or private information and even highly educated IT professional can fall for it.
+This can be the simplest way of tricking someone into giving you their login details or private information and even highly educated IT professionals can fall for it.

 The only clear identification of a website is its URL!

-Phishing is typically carried out by an e-mail or via instant messengers, and it often misleads people to enter details at a deceptive website whose look and feel is almost identical to the real one.
+Phishing is typically carried out by e-mail or via instant messengers, and it often misleads people to enter details at a deceptive website whose look and feel are almost identical to the real one.

-If by chance you fall for it and enter your login credentials at the fake login page, the details are automatically transferred to hackers server while you will be redirected to the main page of your account or email dashboard.
+If by chance you fall for it and enter your login credentials at the fake login page, the details are automatically transferred to the hacker’s server while you will be redirected to the main page of your account or email dashboard.

 Have enabled two-factor authentication for your Gmail account and thought you’re safe?
 You are not.